 • Attend and participate in the SM Dedication Vespers Program

 • Complete at least 6-12 months of service

 • Attend college prior to serving as SM/TF

-*If you are a transfer student and served thru a sister University, please come and see us in the SM office
+*If you are a transfer student and served through a sister university, please come and see us in the SM office.